Tracking Reproductive Health in Vermont

 • Reduce use of wood-burning stoves and fireplaces or other indoor sources of particulate matter.

-• Try to spend less time outdoors near areas with high-traffic volume.
+• Try to spend less time outdoors near areas with high traffic volume.

-• Avoid exposure to lead, particularly older homes that are being renovated.
+• Avoid exposure to lead, particularly in older homes that are being renovated.
 Houses built before 1978 may contain lead-based paint.

 What reproductive health outcomes are included in the Vermont Tracking Portal?